Helping the people of Wisconsin

 Our Mission

-The Inclusa Foundation is a 501(C)(3) private foundation whose mission is to enhance the health of Wisconsinites by building diverse and inclusive communities where all people live more connected lives through innovation, programs, and partnerships that impact overall health and well-being.
+The Inclusa Foundation is a 501(C)(3) nonprofit organization whose mission is to enhance the health of Wisconsinites by building diverse and inclusive communities where all people live more connected lives through innovation, programs, and partnerships that impact overall health and well-being.

 Our History